 Danjel Bout – Vice-Chairman

 Dan serves as the Program Manager for the Utility Cyber Security Branch, the newest branch within the Office of Utility Safety at the California Public Utilities Commission (CPUC).
 Prior to serving with the CPUC, Dan was the Assistant Director Response at the California Governor’s Office of Emergency Services, where he led statewide response efforts through some of California’s most significant disaster events.
-Dan has spent more then 2 decades in the US Army, Army Reserve, and National Guard where he promoted from the rank of Private to Lieutenant Colonel.
+Dan has spent more than 2 decades in the US Army, Army Reserve, and National Guard where he promoted from the rank of Private to Lieutenant Colonel.

 Dan has completed postgraduate and professional certification work at various institutions, including the Leaders in Homeland Security program at the Harvard Kennedy School of Government, the NATO School at Oberammergau.
 He holds a Master’s degree from the University of California, Davis and the Naval Post Graduate School, as well as a Ph.D. in Industrial/Organizational Psychology from Walden University.